chris10davies/MSDS692-Data-Science-Practicum/README.md

 | Job Title | Variable created by pulling it from reviewer      | created |string |
 | Employee Status | Variable created by pulling it from reviewer      | created |string |

-The featured review was repeated on every company review page I scraped, so I removed duplicates.
+The featured review was repeated on every company review page that was scraped, so duplicates had to be removed.
 ``` python
 # Remove featured review that is reapeated on every page
 google_reviews = google_reviews.drop_duplicates(keep='first')
 tesla_reviews = tesla_reviews.drop_duplicates(keep='first')
 ```
 The scraped reviews were saved off to excel to capture the reviews at a point in time.
-I chose excel as the format to avoid issues with punctuation in the review text interfering with importing the data for analysis.
+Excel was chosen as the exported format to avoid issues with punctuation interfering with re-importing the data for analysis.
 The number of rows were low so excel could definitely handle the volume.

 | File       |# of rows |
 |:------------- |:-------------|
 | Google   | 1329 |
 | Tesla  | 1235 |

-If you're interested in the steps I took to engineer the state, job title, and job status variables from the web-scraped review data, take a look at
+If you're interested in the steps taken to engineer the state, job title, and job status variables from the web-scraped review data, take a look at

 ##  ANALYSIS
 ML Models